sulu/sulu-docs/book/extend-admin.rst

 Extend Admin UI
 ===============

-The final section of the book has a deeper look at how to integrate your own entities and views into the Sulu administration interface.
-This includes introducing new navigation items, as well as configuring new list and form views.
-All of the listed things can be done without writing a single line of JS, if your APIs follow some rules and you do not have very special requirements on the lists and forms.
-Sulu comes with a various components, that can already cover a lot of different use cases.
-Once you have reached the limits of their possibilities, the system allows you to hook into different extension points using JS.
+The final section of the book has a deeper look at how to integrate your own entities and corresponding views into the Sulu administration interface.
+This includes adding new items to the navigation and configuring list views and form views for your entity.
+Sulu is built with extensibility as a core value and allows the integration of a custom entity without writing any JavaScript code in most cases.

+In order to provide this extensibility in a simple way, Sulu requires the APIs used for managing the entities follow some rules.
+If you provide such an API, Sulu comes with a variety of existing frontend views and components that cover a lot of different use cases.
+Furthermore, once you have reached the limits of the existing components, Sulu provides various extension points of different granularity allowing you to hook into most areas of the system using custom JavaScript code.

+As stated above, the frontend components coming with Sulu expect that your APIs deliver the data for the administration interface to match a certain standard.
+These standards affect the data for the list and form views that will be used to manage your entity.
+Sulu uses the `FOSRestBundle`_ internally to build the REST APIs for the preexisting entities, but the data format expected by the frontend components is completely architecture agnostic and library independent.
-Your APIs delivering the data for the administration interface have to follow a certain standard, otherwise the lists and forms can't handle them.
-We use the `FOSRestBundle`_ to build REST APIs, but the code in the controllers handling these requests is architecture agnostic.
-So you can try to keep your code as simple as possible by following the `Symfony Best Practices`_, go full `DDD`_ or anything between.
+Therefore Sulu does not enforce how to actually implement the API for your entity - you can try to keep your code as simple as possible by following the `Symfony Best Practices`_, go full `DDD`_ or anything between.

+The following sections will list the requirements for your API to be compatible with the Sulu frontend components.
+To keep things practical, the sections will use a custom Event entity as an example.

-First of all these controllers have to define standard REST actions.
-For a controller e.g. handling events, this means there has to be a ``POST`` action for creating events, a ``PUT`` action for modifying events, a ``DELETE`` action for deleting events and finally a ``GET`` action for retrieving information about an event.
-The ``POST``, ``PUT`` and ``GET`` actions accept resp. return a JSON serialization of the entity it is handling, in our case an event.
-This serialization could e.g. look something like this:
+First of all, Sulu expects your API to expose the standard REST actions.
+In the case of our ``EventController`` this means there has to be a ``POST`` action for creating events, a ``PUT`` action for modifying events, a ``DELETE`` action for deleting events and finally a ``GET`` action for retrieving information about an event.
+The ``POST``, ``PUT`` and ``GET`` actions accept and return a JSON serialization of the event entity.
+The serialization could look something like this:

 .. code-block:: json